Quantum Suppression of Mass Inflation in Reissner-Nordstr\"{o}m Interiors via Wheeler-DeWitt Equation: Introduction

-Specializing to the Reissner-Nordström interior, we solve the Wheeler-DeWitt equation and construct wave functions localized on the classical trajectories connecting the event horizon $r_+$ and the Cauchy horizon $r_-$.
-We investigate two primary physical scenarios arising from different boundary conditions at the horizons: \begin{enumerate} \item [(i)] A single inward-propagating component from $r_+$, corresponding to a single arrow of time and allowing for monotonic decay (although the wave function for the Schwarzschild black hole case is unbounded, we propose that the wave function for a charge-neutral Reissner–Nordström black hole is bounded). \item [(ii)] A superposition of components from both horizons.
-If a single arrow of time is maintained, the solution exhibits a quantum bounce; if counter-propagating components are present, their interference can lead to an “annihilating-to-nothing”~\cite{Bouhmadi-Lopez:2019kkt}. \end{enumerate} By analyzing the structure of the wave function, we demonstrate that the Reissner-Nordström interior exhibits a monotonic decay, a quantum bounce, or an “annihilating-to-nothing” localized at a timelike $Q$ coordinate, analogous to the behavior found in the simpler Schwarzschild case.
+Specializing to the Reissner-Nordstr\"{o}m interior, we solve the Wheeler-DeWitt equation and construct wave functions localized on the classical trajectories connecting the event horizon $r_+$ and the Cauchy horizon $r_-$.
+We investigate two primary physical scenarios arising from different boundary conditions at the horizons: \begin{enumerate} \item [(i)] A single inward-propagating component from $r_+$, corresponding to a single arrow of time and allowing for monotonic decay (although the wave function for the Schwarzschild black hole case is unbounded, we propose that the wave function for a charge-neutral Reissner–Nordstr\"{o}m black hole is bounded). \item [(ii)] A superposition of components from both horizons.
+If a single arrow of time is maintained, the solution exhibits a quantum bounce; if counter-propagating components are present, their interference can lead to an “annihilating-to-nothing”~\cite{Bouhmadi-Lopez:2019kkt}. \end{enumerate} By analyzing the structure of the wave function, we demonstrate that the Reissner-Nordstr\"{o}m interior exhibits a monotonic decay, a quantum bounce, or an “annihilating-to-nothing” localized at a timelike $Q$ coordinate, analogous to the behavior found in the simpler Schwarzschild case.
 This suggests that these are generic features of static black hole interiors~\cite{Bouhmadi-Lopez:2019kkt,Brahma:2021xjy,Yeom:2021bpd,Chien:2023kqw}, see Table~{\ref{tab:BHI}}.